 - a.
 Continued or repeated sexual or lewd jokes or comments; - b.
 Sexually degrading words used toward a person or to describe an individual; - c.
 Continued or repeated verbal remarks about an individual's body - d.
 Continued or repeated sexual flirtations advances, or propositions; - e.
-Pressure for sexual activity; - f.
-Suggestions or demands for sexual involvement accompanied by implied or overt promises or preferential treatment or threats; or - g.
+Pressure for sexual activity;

+Suggestions or demands for sexual involvement accompanied by implied or overt promises or preferential treatment or threats;

+f.
 The display of sexually suggestive objects or pictures.

-13. Sexual Misconduct
+12. Sexual Misconduct

-Sexual misconduct includes, but is not limited to, sexual offenses, consensual sexual activities, inappropriate exposure or fondling of private areas of the body.
+Sexual misconduct includes, but is not limited to consensual sexual activities, inappropriate exposure or fondling of private areas of the body.

-14. Simple Assault on a Student / Non-Employee
+13. Simple Assault on a Student / Non-Employee